-Found 10 - 20 results of 87 programs matching keyword "mapping the sea floor activity"
+Found 10 - 20 results of 90 programs matching keyword "mapping the sea floor activity"

 Video teaser for the upcoming launch of the new Exploratorium website, 'Never Lost'.
 Learn a little bit about Polynesian Navigation in anticipation of the full website Geologist Chistina Riesselman explains how studying 3-million-year-old sediment from Antarctica is providing a glimpse of what our planet's climate might look like if atmospheric carbon dioxide continues to rise as projected.
 Cheer on the competitors in this zany science cook-off.
 Teachers compete before a live audience at the Exploratorium for the revered title, "Iron Science Teacher."
 This week's secret ingredient: batteries.
 TI staff educator Eric Muller hits me up for change, and then demonstrates a neat science activity using dry ice.

 In May 2009, the ROV Jason captured these images of violent explosions of the West Mata volcano near Fiji.
 At almost 4,000 feet underwater, this is the deepest erupting volcano ever witnessed and captured on video.
 It's also the first time anyone has ever observed the formation of deep-ocean seafloor as it's happening.
 We speak with biologist David Ainley, who has been studying Adelie penguins in Antarctica for more than 25 years In this webcast from Antarctica, we meet up with Ted Scambos, a glaciologist from the University of Colorado and the National Snow and Ice Data Center.
 Adelie penguins contemplate the water near a photographer at a crack in the ice.
-Hear from marine biologist Dr. Stacy Kim, who uses a small camera-equipped remotely operated vehicle (ROV) to investigate the bottom-dwelling creatures under the sea ice.
-Adélie penguins walking across ice on the Ross Sea, Antarctica.
-This video captures the energy and excitement of traversing across the sea ice to the Offshore New Harbor Field Camp.